Kryps1s/kryps1s.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Elliot!
 I was born and raised in Buffalo, New York but since 2018 I have been living in the incredible city of Montreal, Canada.
-I moved here because I was teaching myself french for fun, and wanted to be able to use it, and after a few visits I fell in love.
-I have _a lot_ of hobbies, I am always trying to push myself to do and learn new things!
+I moved here because I was teaching myself French for fun and wanted to be able to use it, and after a few visits I fell in love.
+I have _a lot_ of hobbies; I am always trying to push myself to do and learn new things!

 ### Non Coding Hobbies/Personal Achievements